Jeffrey C. Venzie

 “Construction industry clients – both large and small – need experienced and responsive counsel for their complex, time-sensitive matters.
 My overriding goal is to provide my clients with the level of service that I want and expect when I engage professionals for my own business.
 When I represent clients, I always work to craft the best arguments and strategy based on the underlying facts, the law, and the client’s ultimate goals.
 If there’s a feasible path to achieve a client’s business objectives, I will find it.”

-Over his more than 20-year legal career, Jeff has prosecuted and defended a broad range of construction claims and issues before various federal and state courts, and in arbitration and mediation proceedings, including claims involving:
+Over his 25-year legal career, Jeff has prosecuted and defended a broad range of construction claims and issues before various federal and state courts, and in arbitration and mediation proceedings, including claims involving:

 - Schedule Delays